On your side for disputes, every step of the way.

 We’ve made changes to our disputes processes and created some helpful educational materials - all to make disputes easier to manage every step of the way.

-54% fewer non-fraud disputes were sent to merchants in 2018 than in 2016 following enhancements we made to dispute policies and processes.1
+63% fewer non-fraud disputes were sent to merchants in 2019 than in 2016 following our multi-year journey to improve disputes policies and processes.1

 The number of times a dispute can be raised on the same charge will be limited to two (2) in most cases.